-During the year ended 31 May 2022, no new warrants were issued.
-During the prior year, 16,775,000 warrants were issued with a sterling exercise price and expiry of thirty months.
+During the year ended 31 May 2023, 18,500,000 warrants were issued with a sterling exercise price and expiry of between 18 and 24 months.
+No new warrants were issued in the prior year.
 The fair value amount at grant date was valued using the Black Scholes Model and recorded as warrant liabilities.
-At 31 May 2022, the warrants in issue were fair valued with the movement in fair value being recorded in the income statement.
-See Note 16 for further details.
+At 31 May 2023, the warrants in issue were fair valued with the movement in fair value being recorded in the statement of profit or loss.
+See Note 15 for further details.